allipc375/Accessibility-Diagnostics-and-Auto-Patching-Tool-ADAPT-/README.md

   1) Being usable only through files uploaded into Canvas​
   2) Requiring manual user interaction to determine scores​ and corrective actions​
-  3) Necessitating cycles of offline edit and manual​upload to confirm that corrective actions have the​intended effect
+  3) Necessitating cycles of offline edit and manual​upload to confirm that corrective actions have the​ intended effect

 Objectives: